AlanD20/collection-management/README.md

 - [x] Must be responsive.
 - [x] Each Collection has
 	- [x] Name.
-	- [ ] Description with markdown supported.
+	- [s] Description with markdown supported.
 	- [x] Topic is a one value from the predefined list, like "Books", "Signs" (Categories managed by admins).
 	- [x] Thumbnail to the collection which is an optional field.
 - [x] A Collection allows custom fields that each item in the collection must have: